ZIB-IOL/Boscia.jl/README_EXPERIMENTS.md

 julia --project
 ] test
 ```
-The examples tested are all included in the test folder.
+The examples tested are all included in the test folder, see `runtests.jl`.

 ### Tables
 |   Table| build CSV file with   |